chriskottom/chriskottom.com-legacy/source/_posts/2016-10-29-stubbing-external-apis-with-webmock.markdown

 ### Step 2: Stub individual requests.

-If we run our tests now, WebMock will provide a helpful message with stub code we can use directly in our test.
+If we run tests now, we'll see that WebMock provides a helpful message with stub code we can use directly in our test.

 {% codeblock lang:bash %}
 $ > rake